Selena Gomez And The Weeknd: Watch As Their Relationship Heats Up

 — Selena Gomez (@_selenagomezecu) March 26, 2017

-While Justin Bieber and Jelena fans may remember this better than anyone else, Selena Gomez would follow the “Love Yourself” singer everywhere around the world to watch him perform.
+While Justin Bieber and Jelena fans might remember this better than anyone else, Selena Gomez would follow the “Love Yourself” singer everywhere around the world to watch him perform.
 And now the “Same Old Love” singer has apparently found someone her heart is once again willing to follow around the globe.

-Selena Gomez was photographed backstage drinking coffee (or something more fun) during The Weeknd’s superb performance on Sunday night, and the “Good For You” singer looked in high spirits despite a horrible fan experience that happened earlier that day, when a girl fell down from the window of the car Gomez and The Weeknd were in, according to Teen Vogue.
+Selena Gomez was photographed backstage drinking coffee during The Weeknd’s superb performance on Sunday night, and the “Good For You” singer looked in high spirits despite a horrible fan experience that happened earlier that day, when a girl fell down from the window of the car Gomez and The Weeknd were in, according to Teen Vogue.

-A few hours later, Selena Gomez confirmed her presence at The Weeknd’s Brazil concert by posting an Instagram live story showing the back of her new beau.
+A few hours later, Selena Gomez confirmed her presence at The Weeknd’s Brazil concert by posting an Instagram Live story showing the back of her new beau.

 Selena Gomez Reportedly Popped Up on the Big Screen at the Weeknd’s Brazilian Concert https://t.co/vXYhq4qXSz via @TeenVogue pic.twitter.com/yzEHgovQSi